 A project generally consist of a top cell, which is the target cell that should be produced in the end.
 The top-cell can be either a functional block (e.g. an IP) or an integrated circuit.
 The top-cell is composed of simpler cells, which are connected each other by means of proper nodes called terminals.
 In the example of Fig.6, cell C includes as sub-parts cells A, B and K. A cell may appear into another an arbitrary number of times.
 For example, cell A appears two times into cell C. Every time we use a cell inside another one, we create an "instance".
 All instances are independent objects, even if they refer to the same original cell (as the two instances of cell A into C).
 This corresponds to the physical structure of the final object: cell A is a circuit with electron devices inside.
-The two instances correspond to two copies of the same cell placed into two distinct areas of the chip.
-The electron devices of the two instances will be perfectly independent objects, with their own voltages and currents.
+The two instances of the two instances will be perfectly independent objects, with their own voltages and currents.